Runaway (Janet Jackson song): Critical reception

-"Runaway" received generally positive reviews from music critics.
-The Guardian's Ross Jones called the song "cute", while Phil Thompson of The Tampa Tribune considered it "bubbly", and Langston Wertz Jr. from The Charlotte Observer classified it as "excellent".
-According to Lindsay Harrison of Richmond Times-Dispatch, on "Runaway", Jackson "does what she does best – sing a danceable carefree song with a cheesy, but cool-in-a-way video."
-From Vibe magazine, Danyel Smith wrote that the song "sounds like an exotic, sitar-kissed reworking of 'Escapade,', and will probably be a smash by the time you read this."
-Howard Cohen of The Miami Herald had similar thoughts, calling it "an innocuous recasting of Jackson's superior Escapade", as well as "synthetic".
+"Runaway" was met with generally positive reviews from music critics.
+The Guardian's Ross Jones called the song "cute", while Phil Thompson of The Tampa Tribune considered it "bubbly", and Langston Wertz Jr. from The Charlotte Observer handed the classification of "excellent".
+According to Lindsay Harrison of Richmond Times-Dispatch, on "Runaway", Jackson "does what she does best — sing a danceable carefree song with a cheesy, but cool-in-a-way video".
+From Vibe magazine, Danyel Smith wrote that the song "sounds like an exotic, sitar-kissed reworking of 'Escapade,' and will probably be a smash by the time you read this".
+Howard Cohen of the Miami Herald had similar thoughts, calling it "an innocuous recasting of Jackson's superior Escapade", as well as "synthetic".
 According to The Knoxville News-Sentinel's Chuck Campbell, "Runaway" was a "fresh slice of upbeat pop".
-Gil L. Robertson IV from Cashbox noted that the song "aptly showcase[s] Jackson's continued evolution as a strong and highly-focused adult performer."
-Steve Baltin from the same publication noted that "there are moments on this song when it’s impossible to tell Janet’s voice from that of her famous brother", and felt it "marks a departure for Jackson, as she returns to a more innocent style."
+Gil L. Robertson IV from Cash Box named it Pick of the Week, noting that the song aptly shows Jackson's continued evolution as a "strong and highly-focused adult performer".
+Steve Baltin from the same publication felt it "marks a departure for Jackson, as she returns to a more innocent style", and noted that on certain moments of the song it is "impossible to tell Janet’s voice from that of her famous brother".
+Iestyn George from NME complimented its "sweet soul tread" that "carry an equally refreshing air of simplicity."

-Tirzah Agassi of Jerusalem Post wrote that "with its constant punctuation of temple bells", the song even "sounds pretty good heard on its own" as the opening track of the album.
+Tirzah Agassi of the Jerusalem Post wrote that with its "constant punctuation of temple bells", the song "sounds pretty good heard on its own" as the opening track of the album.
 Alan Jones from Music Week described it as "a good-natured, loose-limbed pop romp".
-For Browne, "Runaway" was "an innocuous trifle that avoids the strenuous overproduction" of much of Jackson's previous album, Janet.
+For Browne, "Runaway" is "an innocuous trifle that avoids the strenuous overproduction" of much of Jackson's previous album, Janet.
 AllMusic senior editor Stephen Thomas Erlewine, while reviewing Design of a Decade: 1986/1996, felt that "Runaway" and "Twenty Foreplay" felt like "genuine hits, not tacked-on filler" on the album.
-On a contrary note, Billboard's Paul Verna felt that the inclusion of "Runaway" and "Twenty Foreplay" on the compilation "gives the collection extra sizzle, and suggests that Jackson's already lofty star is still on the rise."
-Paul Marsh from The San Francisco Examiner wrote that "Runaway" and "Twenty Foreplay" were not "that adventurous, but they're solid", complementing that "if they were white of more bohemian, Jackson-Jam-Lewis might have been a hot modern rock band."
-For Mark Brown from the Orange County Register, the difference in production values between Jackson's previous singles on the collection and "Runaway" showed how "much music has changed even within the narrow confines of Jackson's genre – or maybe it shows an increasing ability to get the best sound money can buy."
-Andrew Hirst of Huddersfield Daily Examiner condemned the track as "suprisingly insignificant", and also criticized the inclusion of the remixes of "When I Think of You" on the single release.
+On a contrary note, Billboard's Paul Verna felt that the inclusion of "Runaway" and "Twenty Foreplay" on the compilation "gives the collection extra sizzle, and suggests that Jackson's already lofty star is still on the rise".
+Paul Marsh from the San Francisco Examiner wrote that "Runaway" and "Twenty Foreplay" were not "that adventurous, but they're solid", complementing how "if they were white of more bohemian, Jackson-Jam-Lewis might have been a hot modern rock band".
+For Mark Brown from The Orange County Register, the difference in production values between Jackson's previous singles on the collection and "Runaway" showed how "much music has changed even within the narrow confines of Jackson's genre – or maybe it shows an increasing ability to get the best sound money can buy".
+Andrew Hirst of the Huddersfield Daily Examiner condemned the track as "surprisingly insignificant", and also criticized the inclusion of the remixes of "When I Think of You" on the single release.